-Look the the circle diagram for Anchor Texts.
+Look at the circle diagram for Anchor Texts.
 Are more than 33% the same keyword that’s not the brand name?

 Are there any particularly spammy sounding anchors?

-Avoid porn, gambling, pharmaceuticals, and knock-off designer clothing related keywords.
-In this example, almost 90% of the keywords are related to a specific brand of nike shoes.
-Avoid domains like this and move on.
+Avoid porn, gambling, pharmaceuticals, and knock-off designer clothing-related keywords.
+In this example, almost 90% of the keywords are related to a specific brand of Nike shoes.
+Avoid domains like this and continue your search.

 Click on the top few backlinks and search for the keyword.
 (If there’s no keyword, you can view the page source and search for the domain name.)